juxt/bidi/README.md

         ["/old" (bidi.bidi.Redirect.
 307 my-handler)]]]
 ```

-Any requests to `/articles/old` return a *307 Temporary Redirect*
+Any requests to `/articles/old` yield *307 Temporary Redirect*
-response with a *Location* header of `/articles/new`.
+responses with a *Location* header of `/articles/new`.
 This is a nice way
 of forming redirects in your code, since it guarantees that the
 *Location URI* matches an existing handler, both reducing the chance of
 broken links and encouraging the practise of retaining old URIs (linking